TigerClips1/ps4linux_disk_image_builder/README.md

 also for to get bluetooth to work /wifi for some ps4 downlaods this kernel to fix that https://ps4linux.com/s/rxzab

-Thankes for reading and hope this help make ps4 hdd .img file

-this is really the only way i can think  when making hdd .img file
+Thankes for reading and hope this help make ps4 hdd .img file this is still a work in progress so you msay need to test any error you get in the script let me know to i can fix it. this is really the only way i can think  when making hdd .img file